peterbourgon/peter-bourgon-org/src/blog/2018-07-27-a-response-about-dep-and-vgo.md

 > lot of people, because we'd only shared concerns with the package management
 > group.

-This is somewhat disingenous.
+This is somewhat disingenuous.
 The course correction also surprised the package management group collectively, because until the `vgo` papers appeared, we had every hope and expectation that the core team would continue to work _with_ us and `dep` to get it to an acceptable place, rather than propose something